phpbench/phpbench/docs/installing.rst

 .. warning::

-    PHPBench is unstable, installing as a PHAR will means that you are always updating to the latest version, the latest version may include BC breaks.
+    PHPBench is unstable, installing as a PHAR means that you are always updating to the latest version, the latest version may include BC breaks.
     Therefore it is recommended to include the package as a project dependency for continuous-integration.